About this day

 Programme & speakers

 Sound science or fake news?
-Insights from the world of biomedical publishing Sabina Alam, F1000
+Insights from the world of biomedical publishing Sabina Alam, Taylor and Francis

 In an era of “fake news” we all need to understand how science works.
 Discover the role that scientific editors and publishers play in ensuring the integrity of what gets published, and what they do when things go wrong…